wlwatkins/AVRaft/README.md

 AVRaft is a prototyping kit that gives makers a quick way to interact with alternators such as servos, stepper motors, ultrasonic sensor, etc... quickly withouth the need to take out your breadboard, and jumperwires.
 The project is still in alpha and changes will acquire quite rapidly.
 The project was written in C++ using platformio.

-## Feature release!
+## Featured devices release!

-  - Servo motors
+  - Servo
+  - Stepper
+  - Ultrasonic
+  - Humidity

 Future integrations:
-  - Stepper
   - DC (H-bridge?)
   - Relay
-  - Ultrasound
   - Potentiometer
   - Button
   - LED